alamzaki/careerfit-prototype/README.md

 ## 🛠 Why this approach
 Instead of building a heavy product, I kept it **lightweight and fast**:
 - The quiz is the **hook feature** — students get value in <2 minutes.
-- The email gate is the **signal of demand** — if people submit, it shows they care.
+- The email gate is the signal of demand — if people submit, it shows they want it.
-- The feedback buttons act as a **signal of feasibility** — do students trust the results?
+- The feedback buttons act as a signal of feasibility — do students trust the results?

-This lets me validate or reject the riskiest assumption (**demand**) without weeks of coding.
+This lets me validate or reject the riskiest assumption.

 ---